sipgate/docs/docs/rest-api/authentication.md

 });
 ```

 Now you are ready to access the sipgate api.
-To do so, you have to send the `access token` as authozization header.
+To do so, you have to send the `access token` as authorization header.
 If your access code was f123b4214b3124312b, the header would be:

 ```
   Authorization: Bearer f123b4214b3124312b